conda-incubator/setup-miniconda/README.md

-of its many supported platforms and architectures, additional variants including `Mambaforge` (which comes pre-installed `mamba` in addition to `conda` on all platforms) and `Miniforge-pypy3`/`Mamabaforge-pypy3` (which replace `CPython` with `pypy3` on Linux/MacOs) are available.
-The specific version can also be overridden.
+of its many supported platforms and architectures, additional variants including `Mambaforge` (which comes pre-installed `mamba` in addition to `conda` on all platforms) and `Miniforge-pypy3`/`Mamabaforge-pypy3` (which replace `CPython` with `pypy3` on Linux/MacOS) are available.
+A specific version can also be provided.

 ```yaml
 jobs: